raspibolt/raspibolt/raspibolt/raspibolt_61_system-overview.md

 $ exit
 ```

-You can now start the script with `raspibolt` and it is shown every time you log in.
+You can now start the script with `sudo raspibolt` and it is shown every time you log in.

 ------